Oscillatory large-scale dynamos from Cartesian convection simulations: Results

 In our previous studies of convection-driven large-scale dynamos with shear \citep{KKB08,KKB09b,KKB10}, only non-oscillatory solutions were obtained.
-The large-scale field often had a different sign in the convectively unstable layer with respect to the stable overshoot layer, although solutions with a single sign have been obtained at low magnetic Reynolds numbers \citep[see Fig.~5 of][]{KKB10} and in cases where $\Omega_0=0$ \citep[see Fig.~7 of][]{KKB08}.
-Runs with sinusoidal shear and rotation also show non-oscillatory large-scale fields \citep{HP09,KKB10c}.
+The large-scale field often had opposite signs in the convectively unstable and stable layers, although solutions with a single sign were obtained at low magnetic Reynolds numbers \citep[see Fig.~5 of][]{KKB10} and in cases where $\varOmega_0=0$ \citep[see Fig.~7 of][]{KKB08}.
+Runs with sinusoidal shear and rotation have also been reported to show non-oscillatory large-scale fields \citep{HP09,KKB10c}.
 In this paper, we extend the parameter ranges of our previous studies in search of oscillatory solutions.
 In this section we describe the results from different sets of runs individually and summarize the results for the different dynamo modes in Sect.~\ref{Summary31}.